spilman6/courses/pages/data-access-for-programmers/getting-started.md

 	</div>
 </details>

-# Calculated Data
+## Calculated Data

-Sometimes we chose NOT to store data because it can be calculated from another piece of data.
+Sometimes we choose not to store data because it can be calculated from another piece of data.
 For example, if we have a database that stores the date of birth for a person, we can calculate their age by subtracting their date of birth from today's date.

 <details open>
 	<summary class="video">Show/Hide Video</summary>